 You hear people talk about the cloud all the time, but do you understand what it is?
-Think of the cloud as a basket of data and information that is stored somewhere other than your hard drive or on-premises server.
-Because your information is accessible from anywhere with an internet connection, the cloud makes it easier for you to build new relationships with clients, connect with them remotely, share data with them and safely store your data.
-Because the cloud model works like a service instead of a product, you can scale how much you use and pay for as your needs increase and decrease.
+Think of the cloud as a basket of data and information stored somewhere other than your hard drive or on-premises serve.
+When paired with the right apps, it lets you run a majority of your business from your phone.
+You can access your information from any location with an internet connection, making it easier to build new relationships with clients, connect with clients remotely, store your data safely, and share your data with clients and co-workers.
+The cloud model works like a service rather than a product, which means you can scale how much you use and pay for as your needs increase and decrease.

-Are Some Tasks Better on a Desktop?
+Are Some Tasks Better on Desktops Than the Cloud?

 Accessibility proves to be one of the best benefits of cloud computing, as it provides access to your data, accounts, documents, and leads from any device, from your smartphone to your desktop computer.
 This means you can work on projects while you’re on vacation or attending conferences.

 You can naturally complete some cloud computing tasks easier on a laptop or desktop because of the extra screen space and computing power.
 For example, if you need to conduct research or read extensive content, a larger screen comes in handy.
 If you need to view detailed reports, presentations, or large spreadsheets, desktop or laptop computers often work better due to their more powerful performance.
 Email also often proves easier on a computer because of the full-size keyboard.

 Cloud computing and mobile devices offer a multitude of benefits to small businesses, which shows in its quick adoption by those same small businesses.
 For many, it just makes sense to move to the cloud due to its scalability to its cost savings.
 As a business owner, using the cloud with the right apps, tools, and services helps you stay ahead of the competition and provide the best service to your customers.
 QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track manage your businesses on the go.
 Download the app today.